yousty/pg_eventstore/README.md

 - `bundle` to install dependencies
 - `docker compose up` to start dev/test services
 - `bin/setup_db` to create/re-create development and test databases, tables and related objects
-- `rbs collection install` to install external rbs definitions
+- `bundle exec rbs collection install` to install external rbs definitions

 Then, run `bin/rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.